Điện Biên Phủ

 Food

 Local Thai-minority dishes — pa pỉnh tộp (grilled river fish split and stuffed with herbs), xôi ngũ sắc (five-colour sticky rice), gà nướng mắc khén (chicken grilled with the local citrus-peppercorn).
+Unlike banh mi or pho found nationwide, these are regional specialties.
 Lam Quang and Hùng Lin are the long-standing local restaurants.

 Honest take